ismemun2019/ismemun2019.github.io/CONTRIBUTING.md

-All contributions, including merge requests, feature requests, ideas, design tweaks, etc. are welcome.
+All contributions, including merge requests, feature requests, ideas, design tweaks, etc. are welcome, as long as they are about the website data / design.
-I welcome all input, from sharing your own implementations of code to general thoughts and ideas.
-Just open a new issue!

 ## Feature Requests